 Who We Are

-Richland County GCS engages and involves the public in policies and practices that directly impact communities, measures the impacts of County efforts through evaluative methods, and by working with County Departments including Planning, Ombudsman, Community Development, and Transportation, GCS effectively communicates accurate and essential information to all constituent groups and more importantly Richland County Administration and County council to assist in making more informed policy decisions.
+Richland County GCS engages and involves the public in policies and practices that directly impact communities, measures the impacts of County efforts through evaluative methods, and by working with County Departments including Planning, Ombudsman, Community Development, and Transportation.
+GCS effectively works communicates accurate and essential information to all constituent groups and more importantly Richland County Administration and County council to assist in making more informed policy decisions.

 Richland County GCS serves as a conduit between Richland County Government and its customers, citizens, and partners.
 It provides assistance for satisfying unresolved issues and works continuously to improve public involvement in the civic process.
 GCS takes a citizen-centered approach to improving government services.